RaulColino/portfolify/README.md

 ### Lighting fast:

-Portfolify is built with [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) using SSG for deployments so it's blazingly fast.
+Portfolify is built with [Next.js](https://nextjs.org/) using SSG for deployments so it's blazingly fast.

 ### Streamlined writing experience: